SummaryRead the full fact sheet

 - If you feel unsafe walking alone, find one or more friends or family members to walk with.

 - Walk at various times of the day.
-The sights to see first thing in the morning are bound to be different from those of the afternoon or early evening.
+The sights to see first thing in the morning are bound to differ from those of the afternoon or early evening.

-- Drive to different reserves, park the car and enjoy the views while you walk.
+- Drive to other reserves, park the car and enjoy the views while walking.

-- Explore what’s going on around you, notice the sky, the people, the sounds.
+- Explore what’s happening around you; notice the sky, the people, the sounds.

-A dog that needs regular exercise gives you the motivation to walk every day.
+A dog that needs regular exercise motivates you to walk every day.
 You might like the companionship too.
-If you don’t have a dog, and aren’t planning on getting one, consider offering to walk a neighbour’s dog from time to time.
+If you don’t have a dog, and aren’t planning on getting one, consider offering to walk a neighbour’s dog occasionally.

 Suggestions for the safety of your dog and other people on foot include: